Courses and Requirements

 PHIL 463 Seminar in Metaphysics: Nietzsche

 Introduction to the German language.
 Exercises in aural comprehension, speaking, reading and writing reinforced by short cultural and literary texts.
-No previous knowedge of German required.
+No previous knowledge of German required.
 Four hours of class, with additional drill sessions and laboratory work.
 Maximum enrollment, 16.
-Department.
+Burwick.

 Designed for motivated students who wish to accelerate their knowledge of German.
 Intensive study of all aspects of beginning language acquisition.
 Successful completion will allow students to place into GER 130 (third term German).
 Students who follow the sequence through GER 140 will qualify for study abroad.
 Two course credits.
 Three 50 minute and two 75 minute classes a week.